 There’s nothing warmer and more traditional than when a family or a bunch of friends gather around the fire to have pleasant conversations, sing, tell jokes, and do all kinds of interesting bonding activities.
-Although it’s the idea almost as old as humanity itself, we have found a way to use it in modern backyards.
-Fire pits are not only aesthetic features, they can also serve for impromptu barbecues and outdoor dinner parties.
+Although it’s an idea almost as old as humanity itself, we have found a way to use it in modern backyards.
+Fire pits are not only aesthetic features, they can also serve impromptu barbecues and outdoor dinner parties.
 If you’re planning on getting one of these charming additions for your backyard, we’ll give you a quick insight into the topic.

 Fire is an element that always carries potential dangers, so it’s obvious that there are some legal regulations that must be followed.
 Most of the local communities have their own specific requirements, so you should check with local authorities before you start with installation.